 A good video expresses emotions better than any other form of communication.
 It hits a viewer’s sense of sight and sound at the same time.
 (Umault does not recommend licking videos to increase number of senses hit.)
 No other forms of media are able to get that double whammy like video.
 Video creates an immersive experience for the viewer.

 An immersive experience means that a video can target a person’s emotional core much more effectively than any other media.
 Think about a climactic movie or TV scene.
 A great scene has beautiful visuals paired with strong dialogue and emotional music.
 The combination of visuals and sound are greater than the sum of their parts.
 That music swell really does make the viewer feel more invested.
-If you aren’t convinced, watch a clip of a movie with the music removed, like the one below.
+If you aren’t convinced, watch a clip of a movie with the music removed.

 It’s disorienting.
 It’s boring.
 It feels wrong.
 Those elements need to play together.
 And when they do, it’s magical.

 The Type of Video You Show Matters

 You can harness this power to get the emotional buy-in you need from your team on new strategies or initiatives.
 The key to reaching your team on an emotional level is to tell a story.
 Ideally, this story is true and from within your organization.
 For most new initiatives or strategies, your leadership team can probably think of a moment that someone made a difference because of this initiative.

 For example, let’s say you run a health care company that wants to stress the importance of putting patients at the center of all decisions made.
 The traditional, easy video answer is to film your CEO telling the organization that we focus on patients now.

 (PSA: An interview with your CEO is not more interesting or emotionally engaging than a presentation just because someone filmed it and added b-roll of a person writing on a whiteboard.)